2020 Weekly Classes

 These class passes will each be valid for two-month period.

-Please try to arrive at least ten minutes before start times provided.
+Please try to arrive at least ten minutes before starts.

 A more dynamic yoga practice.
 This class has many qualities and benefits, including building internal heat, increased stamina, strength, and flexibility, as well as stress reduction.
 A great way to start the week and explore you asana potential!